zalando-stups/play-swagger/README.md

 for parameter definitions of `type: "object"`.
-For example, given a Swagger API definition file `api.yaml` containing a model that defines a `person` as an object with the properties `name` and `age` of the primitive types `string` and `integer` subsequently, this object will be mapped on a Scala case class, and generated in a Scala object (namespace) with the same name as the root Swagger property in which it occurs.
-I.e. `definitions` and in a package with the same name as the Swagger definition file in which the model is defined—that is, `api`
+For example, given a Swagger API definition file `api.yaml` containing a model that defines a `person` as an object with the properties `name` and `age` of the primitive types `string` and `integer` subsequently, this object will be mapped on a Scala case class, and generated in a Scala package object (namespace) with the same name as the extension of the file the specification is read from and in a package with the same name as the Swagger definition file in which the model is defined—that is, `api`

 ```yaml